Google Retires 7 Structured Data Features To Streamline Search Results

 The Book actions schema deprecated notice is especially important for publishers.
 This schema allowed action buttons (like “Buy” or “Preview”) to appear next to book listings directly in Google Search.
 While this added convenience for users, data suggests it wasn’t widely adopted across the web.

-After the Google structured data update 2025, book publishers will notice a simpler display—without interactive buttons—but content indexing remains unaffected.
+After the Google structured data update 2025, book publishers began noticing a simpler display—without interactive buttons—but content indexing remained unaffected.
+This simplified presentation continues in 2026.

 2. Course Info